Huda Jassim (Baghdad)

 The independents, who achieved more than 40 seats in the Iraqi parliament, were absent from the scene and did not constitute any force or any clear influence in the political scene.
 Rather, they became part of the crisis due to the dispersal of their ideas and the lack of unification of their positions towards the formation of the new Iraqi government, and thus their role was lost in light of the intensification of a state of political impasse.

-In the middle of this year, Muqtada al-Sadr led the largest popular demonstrations in Iraq, represented by mass gatherings and the performance of the unified Friday prayers, which later culminated in the storming of the masses of the “Sadr movement” in the Green Zone and the control of the Iraqi parliament building in late July, after the “coordinating framework” announced the name Muhammad Shiaa al-Sudani is a candidate to form the new Iraqi government.
+In the middle of this year, Muqtada al-Sadr led the largest popular demonstrations in Iraq, represented by mass gatherings and the performance of the unified Friday prayers, which later culminated in the storming of the masses of the “Sadr movement” in the Green Zone and the control of the Iraqi parliament building in late July, following the “coordinating framework” announced the name Muhammad Shiaa al-Sudani is a candidate to form the new Iraqi government.

 The armed battles did not stop until al-Sadr asked his supporters to withdraw and end the sit-in and fight inside the Green Zone, which has already been achieved.